turkworks/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. express uses middleware, which are basically functions, that returns things from api to client.
+We also learned about routing.
 - [ ] Describe Middleware?
+middleware are functions that acts as a bridge from the api to the browser.
 - [ ] Describe a Resource?
+ everything is a resource. all resources are accesible via a unique uri.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? the api can return status codes.

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? by using express routers that have their own file that is linked to server
 ## Project Setup

 Follow these steps to set up and work on your project: